 Where to stay: Stay in the West Village, one of NYC’s most iconic neighborhoods, known for its tree-lined streets, bohemian vibe and indie shops.
 The Marlton Hotel makes a good base, a boutique hotel with vintage charm.

 Don't have tickets to the game?
-For the World Cup on a flat screen, head to Smithfield Hall.
-A Chelsea sports bar where footie fans regularly cheer on their favorite teams.
-Expect many TVs, elevated pub grub and a community vibe.
+For the World Cup on a flat screen, head to Smithfield Hall, a Chelsea sports bar where footie fans regularly cheer on their favorite teams.
+Expect many TVs, decent pub grub and a community vibe.

 Where is the game?
 MetLife Stadium (aka New York/New Jersey Stadium)

 Getting to the stadium: With around-the-clock public transportation, getting around NYC/NJ is easy.
 On game days, NJ Transit provides rail service to the stadium’s Meadowlands station.
-Or take a bus!
-Coach USA offers direct service (351 Express) to/from NYC’s Port Authority.
+Keep an eye on the Coach USA site to see if the 351 Express special service will be running to/from NYC’s Port Authority.

 Left: Bus 160 in front of the Philadelphia City Hall.
 Ann Kapustina/Shutterstock Right: Pat's King of Steaks and Geno's Steaks.
 Bryan Littel/Shutterstock